-IDEM will complete a comprehensive sampling program in the watershed that will be based on the current impairments.
-Approximately 35 sites will be assessed for general chemistry, nutrients, habitat, fish and macroinvertebrate communities, and stream flow.
+IDEM will complete a comprehensive sampling program in the watershed that were based on the current impairments.
+Approximately 35 sites were assessed for general chemistry, nutrients, habitat, fish and macroinvertebrate communities, and stream flow.
 For a comprehensive list of all parameters please reference the approved work plan.

-Two Upper Mississinewa public kickoff meetings will be held on March 13, 2014.
-The first meeting will be held at 2:30 PM (EDT) at the Davis-Purdue Agricultural Center, 6230 N State Road 1, Farmland, IN.
-The second kickoff meeting will be held at 6:30 PM (EDT) at the Hartford City Annex Building, 121 North High Street, Hartford City, IN.
-Meetings will cover the same topics.
+Two Upper Mississinewa public kickoff meetings was held on March 13, 2014.
+The first meeting was held at 2:30 PM (EDT) at the Davis-Purdue Agricultural Center, 6230 N State Road 1, Farmland, IN.
+The second kickoff meeting was held at 6:30 PM (EDT) at the Hartford City Annex Building, 121 North High Street, Hartford City, IN.
+Meetings covered the same topics.

 Additional meetings will be held as needed.
 Please check the IDEM calendar for updates.

-A draft TMDL meeting will be held in the Summer of 2015 once the comprehensive sampling program is complete.
+A first draft TMDL meeting was held in the Summer of 2015 once the comprehensive sampling program was completed.